17 Retirement Planning Mistakes That Could Cost You Later

 Not Reviewing Your Retirement Plan Regularly

-A retirement plan isn’t something you create once and forget about.
-Life happens, markets shift, tax laws change, and personal circumstances evolve.
-Without regular check-ins, an outdated plan can leave you exposed to financial surprises.
+A retirement plan isn’t something you set once and forget.
+Life changes, markets move, tax laws shift, and your goals evolve.
+Without regular check-ins, a plan that once worked can fall behind quickly.

 Some people assume their savings will last, only to find out too late that their withdrawal strategy isn’t working.
 Others fail to adjust investments, leaving money sitting in accounts that no longer serve them.